 - Product liability

-Personal injury lawyers work closely with individuals who have been seriously injured, so it is important for them to possess sensitivity and compassion.
+Since personal injury lawyers work closely with individuals who have been seriously injured, it is important for them to possess sensitivity and compassion.
 They must also be excellent negotiators, as many cases are resolved out of court via negotiated settlement agreements.
 When a case does reach trial, personal injury lawyers must present their arguments to the jury with confidence.

-Unlike many other types of lawyers, personal injury lawyers often do not charge an hourly rate.
+Unlike many other kinds of lawyers, personal injury lawyers often do not charge an hourly rate.
 Instead, they are usually paid on a contingency basis.
 This means that if they lose a case, they earn nothing for working on it.
-However, if they win the case or successfully negotiate a settlement, they can earn a substantial fee taken from the settlement or jury award.
+However, when they win a case or successfully negotiate a settlement, they can earn a substantial fee taken from the settlement or jury award.

 Civil Law: Labor Law